wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **Q:**&ensp;When I see something pleasant, I want it.
 Who exactly wants it?
 The self or the mind?

 **M:**&ensp;The question is wrongly put.
-There is no ‘who’.
+There is no “who”.
 There is desire, fear, anger, and the mind says, “this is me, this is mine”.
 There is no thing which could be called ‘me’ or ‘mine’.
 Desire is a state of the mind, perceived and named by the mind.
 Without the mind perceiving and naming, where is desire?

 **Q:**&ensp;But is there such a thing as perceiving without naming?